-We want to produce AD code that can compete with hand-written sensitivity and adjoint programs used in the industry.
-We implement our algorithms into the tool Tapenade, one of the most popular AD tools now.
+We aim to produce AD code that can compete with hand-written sensitivity and adjoint programs used in the industry.
+We implement our algorithms into the tool Tapenade, one of the most popular AD tools at present.

 Our research directions :